-Although the algorithm clearly seems related to the desired distribution of states
+Although the algorithm clearly seems related to the desired distribution of states of possible points in phase space only involved the atom positions, it thus seems quite likely the ergodic hypothesis really holds now.

-$$e^{-V/kT}$$
+$e^{-V/kT}$

 We assume the ergodic hypothesis to be true, i.e. that all states can be reached.
 If the trial distance d is large enough, any atom can jump anywhere in the system.
-Since in this case the list of possible points in phase space only involved the atom positions, it thus seems quite likely the ergodic hypothesis really holds now.
+Since in this case the list

 Consider now a large number of NVT systems.
 We consider again discrete systems with a finite number of possible states.
-Let $\nu_r$ be the number of systems which are in a specific state r, which has an energy $E_r$ .
-What we must prove is that after many moves in each system, the distribution of energies in the different systems tends towards the Boltzmann distribution, i.e. that transitions of the type described above are equal,
+Let ν_r be the number of systems which are in a specific state r, which has an energy E_r .
+What we must prove is that after many moves in each system, the distribution of energies in the different systems tends towards the Boltzmann distribution, i.e. that

-$$\nu_r \propto e^{-E_r/kT} \tag{9}$$
+$$\nu_r \propto e^{-E_r/kT} \tag{8}$$

 Now let's make a move in all the systems.
-The probability that the transition would go from state r to state s before we account for the $\exp(-\Delta E/kT)$ factor is called $P{rs}$ .
-Since all states and
+The probability that the transition would go from state r to state s before we account for the $\exp(-\Delta E/kT)$ factor is called P{rs} .
+Since all states and transitions of the type described above are equal,